cboettig/contentid/cran-comments.md

-Fixes current test error on CRAN
+Fixes one more test error on CRAN solaris and mac.